Table of Contents

 10. Martin Guptill (New Zealand)

 Martin Guptill is one of the fastest men around the boundary in world cricket.
-He can often be found at long on as he has a safe pair of hands but he can also keep the runs down when the opposition keep the ball on the ground.
+He can often be found at long on as he has a safe pair of hands, but he can also keep the runs down when the opposition keeps the ball on the ground.

-He brings that approach to speed across into his batting and that’s why Guptill was one of the batsmen chosen to face the Super Over in the 2019 World Cup final.
-He couldn’t quite get his team across the line there but he remains one of the fastest men between the wickets.
+He brings that approach to speed across into his batting, and that’s why Guptill was one of the batsmen chosen to face the Super Over in the 2019 World Cup final against England.
+He couldn’t quite get his team across the line there, but he remains one of the fastest men between the wickets.

 Also-Rans: Other Fast Runners Between the Wickets